CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-## Point cloud
+## Point Cloud

-A [point cloud](../TileFormats/PointCloud/README.md) is a collection of points that may be styled like other features.
-In addition to evaluating a point's `color` and `show` properties, a point cloud style may evaluate `pointSize`, or the size of each point in pixels.
+A [Point Cloud](../TileFormats/PointCloud/README.md) is a collection of points that may be styled like other features.
+In addition to evaluating a point's `color` and `show` properties, a Point Cloud style may evaluate `pointSize`, or the size of each point in pixels.
 The default `pointSize` is `1.0`.
 ```json
 {
     "color" : "color('red')",